This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Of course, it would be a suspicious convergence if everything that people may think of as being intrinsically valuable would also be relationally aligned with the minimization of overall problems.
 Yet the everyday implications of minimalist views are not necessarily very different from those of other consequentialist views, because all of them share the personal ideal of living an effective and strategic life aligned with some overall optimization goal, which implies some common constraints and recommendations for everyday conduct.
 Where the views differ (the most) may be in their long-term implications.
 Rather than primarily ensuring that we spread out into space, minimalist views would arguably imply that we prioritize avoiding worst-case scenarios (cf. Gloor, 2018; DiGiovanni, 2021), because prioritizing large-scale space colonization may well increase the amount of subjective problems over the long term (in expectation).

 On non-minimalist utilitarian grounds, Bostrom (2003) argues that the main priority of human civilization should be to enable astronomical amounts of independently positive lives to exist in the far future.
 Yet minimalist axiologies imply that the non-existence of those lives is not a problem for their own sake; after all, in terms of subjective problems, non-existent beings do not need to be saved from non-existence.
 In particular, non-existent lives do not subjectively need to exist in the way that some other beings need to avoid subjective hell.
 (A different question is whether the existence of future generations may help to overall prevent subjectively problematic experiences across all beings.
-More on this in a future post.)
+More in a future post.)

 Tradeoffs like the Very Repugnant Conclusion (VRC) are not only theoretical, because arguments like that of Bostrom (2003) imply that the stakes may be astronomically high in practice.
 When non-minimalist axiologies find the VRC a worthwhile tradeoff, they would presumably also have similar implications on an arbitrarily large scale.
 Therefore, we need to have an inclusive discussion about the extent to which the subjective problems (e.g. extreme suffering) of some can be “counterbalanced” by the “greater (intrinsic) good” for others, because this has direct implications for what kind of large-scale space colonization could be called “net positive”.